spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 ### Identity Provider

 The default setting is **Palette**.
+This makes Palette the Identify Provider (IDP), so any user with a Palette account in the tenant and the proper permissions to view and access the project's resources is able to log into the Kubernetes dashboard.

 If you change this setting to **Inherit from Tenant**, you must configure OpenID Connect (OIDC) authentication.
 You can configure OIDC two ways:

 - In Tenant Admin scope, navigate to **Tenant Settings > SSO**, choose **OIDC**, and provide your third-party Identity Provider details.

 - In **Tenant Settings > SSO**, if you choose **None** or **SAML**, you must configure OIDC manually in the Kubernetes pack.

+For more information, check out the [SSO Setup](/user-management/saml-sso) guide.

 ### Enable OIDC Authentication